yashtomer/ai-with-sql/README.md

 **4. Configure Environment Variables:**

 Create a `.env` file in the root of the project directory and add the following environment variables.
-This file will store your database credentials and OpenAI API key.
+This file will store your database credentials and LLM configuration.

 ```
 MYSQL_USER="your_mysql_user"